 In dry weather I often throw on the Beta AR to cut icy wind or add warmth while sitting around camp.
 It’s breathable enough, especially during low aerobic output, that I feel totally comfortable in it.
 Zipping it up feels like sealing myself into an impenetrable fortress of warmth and dryness.

 Weight and Packed Size

 The Beta AR has a claimed weight of 14.4 oz for the women’s version and 16.2 oz for the men’s.

 I love lightweight gear and this is the heaviest item of clothing I pack, but I think the weight is very reasonable considering how durable and reliable this jacket is.
-I have never thought, while being pelted with hail, “I really wish this jacket weighed a few ounces less.”
+Not once have I thought, while being pelted with hail, “I really wish this jacket weighed a few ounces less.”

-Comparing to other similarly durable and well-equipped hardshell jackets, the Beta AR is about average – maybe just slightly on the high side – in terms of weight.
-The Outdoor Research Archangel, for example, weighs about 2 oz more for the women’s version, while the Patagonia Pluma weighs 1.5 oz less.
+Compared to other similarly durable and well-equipped hardshell jackets, the Beta AR’s weight is about average or slightly on the high side.
+The Outdoor Research Archangel, for example, weighs about 2 oz more for the women’s version.
+The Patagonia Pluma weighs 1.5 oz less.
 Direct comparisons are tricky because each jacket has its own mix of strengths, weakness, and features.
 But all else being equal, a heavier jacket is generally more durable and weather-resistant.